 The Bodhisatta was once an ascetic.
 His dying words were, “Moonlight and sunlight.”
 His chief disciple explained the meaning, but the other disciples did not believe him, so the Bodhisatta came down from heaven to confirm the explanation was correct.

 The Bodhisatta was once a golden mallard.
 He could remember his previous life and went to check on his former family, which had become poor.
-He told them he would give them occasional golden feathers to sell.
-One day his widow got greedy and plucked out all his feathers, but when taken by force they became normal and when they regrew they were also normal, so she lost her source of easy money.
+So he occasionally gave them golden feathers to sell.
+One day his widow got greedy and plucked out all his feathers, but because they were taken by force, they became normal and she lost her source of easy money.

 The Bodhisatta was once a stone cutter.
 A rich woman reborn as a mouse befriended the Bodhisatta and gave him a coin a day from her old hidden treasure to buy them both lunch.
 When some cats threatened her, the Bodhisatta carved a block of clear crystal that she used to kill the cats.

 The Bodhisatta was once a tree fairy.
-A fisherman got his hook snagged in a sunken tree, but imagined it was a giant fish.
+A fisherman got his hook snagged in a sunken tree, but thought it was a giant fish.
 He didn’t want to share, so he had his wife create a commotion so nobody would see him reel it in.
 Tree branches poked his eyes and blinded him and his wife, who acted crazy, got beaten and fined.
-The Bodhisatta said the fisherman had failed two-fold, in the water and on the land.
+The Bodhisatta said the fisherman had failed twofold: in the water and on land.

 The Bodhisatta was once a crow.
 A mischievous crow defecated on the head of the king’s chaplain, who thereafter hated all crows.
 When some elephants suffered severe burns, the chaplain got revenge by suggesting crow fat as medicine and many crows were slaughtered.
 But the Bodhisatta explained to the king that crows have no fat and kings should not act until they know all the facts.